Computer Sciences : Patents

 Why search patents?

-Searching patents during design can help you:
+Searching patents during the design process can help you:

-- Determine if your design idea is novel
+- Determine if your idea is novel

 - Identify areas you may need to design around to avoid infringement